solita/solita.github.com/_posts/2018-02-06-user-manual-maintained-as-code.md

 In addition to, it would be nice if generating the final html pages would be more fluent and more automated than in Confluence.

-## Dream Come True
+## the Dream Come True

 I queried our developer community for help and got an answer: AsciiDoctor might be our dream come true.
 AsciiDoctor reads and parses text written in a special AsciiDoc syntax, which can then be converted, for example, to html.
 This really sounded fine.
 The next step was to find out how to implement this in practice.
-The Confluence pages should be somehow converted to the AsciiDoc syntax, figure out the project structure, and automate the import process with maven.
+The Confluence pages should somehow be converted to the AsciiDoc syntax, figure out the project structure, and automate the import process with maven.

+### To AsciiDoc

+- dokumenttien konvertointi, osa käsin
+- turhien liitteiden siivoaminen
+- kääntäminen html:ksi ulkoasun tarkistus, oletus-css:llä mennään

+### Location

+- samassa repossa, omassa kansiossa -> tulevat mukaan samoihin kommitteihin

+## Build Instructions with Maven

+## Possibilities

+- skriptejä kuvialinkkien varmistamiseen -> testejä myös käyttöohjeille -> CI-buildi

 ![code on screen](/img/programming-language/photo_koodia.JPG)